Picovoice/porcupine/binding/flutter/README.md

     path: /path/to/porcupine/flutter/binding
 ```

+**NOTE:** When archiving for release on iOS, you may have to change the build settings of your project in order to prevent stripping of the Porcupine library.
+To do this open the Runner project in XCode and change build setting Deployment -> Strip Style to 'Non-Global Symbols'.

 ## Permissions

 To enable recording with the hardware's microphone, you must first ensure that you have enabled the proper permission on both iOS and Android.